PLThabangR/React_UI_Challenge/README.md

 ## React + TypeScript + Vite
+## 🛠️ Requirements
+- React with TypeScript (`ReactTS`)
+- Plain CSS (no CSS frameworks like Tailwind/Bootstrap)
+- Reusable components for cleaner code and maintainability
+-
 [Live website for the project](https://singular-bunny-1d334f.netlify.app/)
 # React_UI_Challenge
 #Replica of this template using React,Typescrit,html and css only